If you are looking for a slow cooker beef madras curry that is packed with flavor and delivers the heat, look no

 - In the same frypan, add the curry paste and cook until fragrant.
 Approximately 3-5 minutes.

-- Transfer the beef and the curry paste to a slow cooker.
+- Transfer the beef and curry paste to a slow cooker.
 Next, add the onion, tomato paste, chili powder, crushed tomatoes, and beef stock.

 - Cook on low for 8 hours or until the beef is tender.

 - Serve & Enjoy.

-- You can skip the browning of the beef and cooking of the curry paste.
+- You can skip the browning of the beef and the frying of the curry paste.
 However, I do find that you will lose a lot of flavor and texture by doing so.

 - If you want to use a store-bought madras curry paste, simply add three-quarters of a cup of jar curry paste instead of making the homemade version.
 I still highly recommend taking the time to make the homemade madras curry paste.

-- I highly recommend adjusting the chili powder if you don't like spicy food.
+- I highly recommend adjusting the chili powder if you do not like spicy food.
 Two teaspoons will give you a hot curry, anything higher will likely make your mouth burn.
-If you don't like spicy food, then I highly recommend lowering the quantity.
+If you do not like spicy food, then I highly recommend lowering the quantity.

-- If you find that the curry is a little too spicy, then try having some dairy with it.
+- If you find that the curry is a little too spicy, try serving some dairy with it.
 Yogurt always goes well with curry.